Aluminum and Nonstick Cookware Made in the USA

 Heritage Steel is another brand owned by New Era Cookware in Clarksville, Tennessee.
-New Era also made Hammer Stahl and American Clad, but these brands seem to have now become Heritage Steel.
+New Era also made Hammer Stahl and American Clad, but these brands have now become Heritage Steel.

 Heritage Steel is 5-ply cookware with three internal layers of aluminum.
 Like many New Era products, Heritage Steel is made from 316Ti stainless, a high grade of surgical stainless with titanium and molybdenum.
-These additional compounds make 316Ti even more corrosion resistant than regular 18/10 stainless, particularly against salt corrosion.
-The external stainless is 439 stainless, a ferritic stainless (for induction compatibility) that is more corrosion resistant than the 400 or 430 stainless used by All-Clad and most other clad stainless steel brands.
+These additional compounds make 316Ti more corrosion resistant than regular 18/10 stainless, particularly against salt corrosion.
+The external stainless is 439 stainless, a ferritic stainless (for induction compatibility).

 In short, this is extremely durable cookware.

 We also really like the sets of this brand: they contain good-sized pieces and no filler pieces.
 In some sets, the skillet comes with its own lid, which is uncommon, and a nice perk.

 Made In is a direct-to-consumer brand founded by a Kickstart campaign in 2016.
 Since then, they've expanded their stainless cookware and knives to include carbon steel, nonstick, and copper cookware, as well as bakeware, glassware, flatware, and cooking utensils.

-Probably the first thing to know here is that not all Made In products are made in the USA.
-In fact, the only Made In product made in the USA is their clad stainless cookware--and according to their site, not even all the clad stainless pieces are made here (we weren't able to determine which pieces aren't).
+Probably the first thing to know is that not all Made In products are made in the USA.
+In fact, the only Made In product made in the USA is their clad stainless cookware--and according to their site, not even all the clad stainless pieces are made here, though unfortunately, we weren't able to determine which pieces aren't.
 Their carbon steel pans are made in France and their nonstick pans are made in Italy.
 So while they don't have any products made in China, their products are definitely not 100% made in the USA.

 Made In is not the best bet if you want American-made cookware.
 With the way they package their cookware sets--that is, with clad stainless, carbon steel, and nonstick pieces all together--it's difficult, if not impossible, to buy a Made In set that's fully made in the USA.